patelrohan008/cx4240-stock-prediction/README.md

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.

 # Motivation
+Our project focuses on predicting future stock changes using the attitude of social media posts (specifically Twitter).
+During the 20th century, the main investment theory was the Efficient Market Hypothesis (EMH).
+This theory states that the market reflects all the available information and that investors act rationally.
+However, the financial crises and the bubbles have demonstrated that sentiments and irrationality play a significant role in financial decision making.
+The Nobel Prize Robert Shiller challenged the EMH in an article in 1982 by comparing the US economy performances and the stock market during the 1920s.
+Several other distinguished economists have proved the presence of behavioral biases in stock market fluctuations.
+The Behavioral Finance Theory attempts to explain these irrational components.

 ## Challenging the Efficient Market Hypothesis